paulinaczheng/twitter_flu_tracking/README.md

 ### Seasonal ARIMA Model
 The Auto Regressive Integrated Moving Average (ARIMA) model has the following hyperparameters to account for seasonality, trend, and noise in the data:

-1. # of auto regressive terms (p): the effects of past values
+1. Number of auto regressive terms (p): the effects of past values
-2. # of differences (d): the amount of differencing (see above)
+2. Number of differences (d): the amount of differencing (see above)
-3. # of moving average terms (q): the error of the model as a linear combination of the error values observed at previous time points in the past
+3. Number of moving average terms (q): the error of the model as a linear combination of the error values observed at previous time points in the past

 (P, D, Q) follow the same definition but are applied to the seasonal component of the time series.